VV1111/MedContour/README.md

 ## Features

-- **Main Application**: The core functionality of the package provides an interface for running image segmentation tasks.
+- **Main Application**: The core functionality of the package provides an interface for automatic contour annotation on medical images.
-- **GUI Application**: A PyQt5-based GUI to visualize and interact with segmentation results.
+- **GUI Application**: A PyQt5-based GUI to visualize and interact with contour extraction results.
 - **Utility Functions**: Includes a set of utility functions for image processing, such as handling images and interacting with medical imaging data.

 ## Components